Remote Work

 Whiteboards

-You need a collabortive whiteboard app.
+You need a collaborative whiteboard app.
 My favorite is Excalidraw.
-Open source, keyboard short cuts, and multiple users.
-Strongly, strongly recommend
+Open source, keyboard shortcuts, and multiple users.
+Strongly, strongly recommend.

 Building Culture/Rapport